- Before traveling, make copies of your ID and travel documents

 - Scan your documents and keep an electronic copy as well

 In today's digital world, toting hard copies of IDs and important documents seems a tad old-fashioned.
-Nevertheless, until wallets go extinct, carrying some cards and papers will be essential—especially when you're traveling.
+Nevertheless, carrying some cards and papers will be essential—especially when you're traveling.

 Keep these documents safe

 Take steps to keep these documents safe and accessible as you travel.